 The function of a vaccine is to trigger an immune response to a certain virus which can help protect your pet from future infections and diseases.
 A vaccine triggers the body’s immune response to produce antibodies that can battle viruses.
 Keeping your dog up-to-date on vaccines will ensure that your pet will enjoy a healthier and happier life.

 Vaccines help prepare the body’s immune system to fight the invasion of disease-causing organisms.
 Vaccines contain antigens, which look like the disease-causing organism to the immune system but don’t actually cause disease.
 When the vaccine is introduced to the body, the immune system is mildly stimulated.
-If a pet is ever exposed to the real disease, his immune system is now prepared to recognize and fight it off entirely or reduce the severity of the illness.
+If a pet is ever exposed to the real disease, their immune system is now prepared to recognize and fight it off entirely or reduce the severity of the illness.

 Are vaccines safe for my dog?